GTPBD: A Fine-Grained Global Terraced Parcel and Boundary Dataset: More image cases

 \subsection{More image cases in GTPBD}

 GTPBD covers seven major geographic zones in China and transcontinental climatic regions around the world.
 There are different terraces in different regions, and Fig. \ref{fig:app_more_region_example} supplements the images of terraces of the 12 regions mentioned in Fig. \ref{fig:motivation} .
+The dataset's comprehensive labeling system features three distinct levels of annotation, with detailed examples illustrated in Fig. \ref{fig:img_edge_mask_parcel}.